-The blades are just long enough and proportional to the handle, offering the carver good control as you work.
-This is a good feature to have especially when you are working on projects that will require more detail such as figurines.
+The blades are long enough and proportional to the handle, offering reasonable carver control as you work.
+This is a good feature, especially when working on projects requiring more detail, such as figurines.

-- It is easy to take with you and use on the go making it the perfect pocket knife
+- It is easy to take with you and use, making it the perfect pocket knife.

-- It is comfortable to hold handles, you can carve for long periods without hand fatigue.
+- It is comfortable to hold handles, and you can carve for long periods without hand fatigue.

-- The knife is well proportioned and has good control
+- The knife is well proportioned and has reasonable control

 - The blades fold in, making the knife easy to carry in the pocket

 - The blades do not lock in place

 - It is on the high end in pricing, especially compared to other knives that do the same job.